Zeeshier/contest-board/README.md

 ---

-Built with ❤️ using Next.js and Prisma
+Built with ❤️ using Next.js, Prisma, and Tailwind CSS